 There are a multitude of treatments for anxiety and depression including medication, therapy and some natural medicines for anxiety such as tapping (Emotional Freedom Technique or EFT).
 However, any treatment should be discussed with a licensed mental health professional.
 Finding the right treatment is key to recovery or at minimum, management of symptoms.

-Another alternate medicine for anxiety and depression is whole body cryotherapy.
+Another alternative medicine for anxiety and depression is whole body cryotherapy.
 Cryotherapy works with your body’s own healing processes to increase your “happy hormone” – endorphins and may help alleviate some anxiety symptoms like insomnia or nervousness.

 If you’re interested in learning how Cryotherapy can help you manage your anxiety or depression symptoms, contact Nordic Edge today.